 We provide information on a wide range of equipment, societies and support services for people who are blind, partially sighted or have dual sensory loss.
-Contact us and we will help you find the right information or put you in touch with one of our specialist social workers.

 On this webpage we have listed all our sight loss information sheets.
 They tell you about organisations that can help and advise you, as well as what support we can give.
 You may also find local services and information to help you on our Somerset Choices website.

 The information sheets are in pdf format so that you can save them or print them.
 If you click on the name of the information sheet you want, it will open for you.